kuroazai/KivyCalculator/README.md

 # KivyCalculator
-Creating a calculator application in Python using Kivy
+Creating a calculator application in Python using Kivy.